French's

-French's is an American brand of prepared mustards, condiments, fried onions, and other food items, best known for their popular yellow mustard.
+French's is an American brand of prepared mustards, condiments, fried onions, and other food items, best known for its popular yellow mustard.
 Created by Robert Timothy French, French's "Cream Salad Brand" mustard debuted to the world at the 1904 St. Louis World's Fair.
 By 1921, French's Mustard had adopted its trademark pennant and begun advertising to the general public.
 French's is now owned by McCormick & Company.